+Can understand and use familiar everyday expressions and very basic

+CEFR - PROFICIENCY SCALE BASIC USER

+A-1 / A-2

-Can understand and use familiar everyday expressions and very basic phrases aimed at the satisfaction of needs of a concrete type.
+phrases aimed at the satisfaction of needs of a concrete type.
 Can introduce him/herself and others and can ask and answer questions about personal details such as where he/she lives, people he/she knows and things he/she has.
 Can interact in a simple way provided the other person talks slowly and clearly and is prepared to help.
 Can understand sentences and frequently used expressions related to areas of most immediate relevance (e.g. very basic personal and family information, shopping, local geography, employment).
 Can communicate in simple and routine tasks requiring a simple and direct exchange of information on familiar and routine matters.
 Can describe in simple terms aspects of his/her background, immediate environment and matters in areas of immediate need.

-Core: 192 hours

-Supplemental Skill: 64 hours Cultural Immersion: 32 hours

-Weekly Lessons (hours): Non-Visa Students: 12 - 16
+Duration (288 hours): Core: 192 hours Supplemental Skill: 64 hours Cultural Immersion: 32 hours Weekly Lessons (hours): Non-Visa Students: 12 - 16 Visa Students: 18+ Supplemental Skill Course Conversation

-Conversation